-In Chinese medicine, how and what we eat and drink turn up again and again as causes or underlying causes of ill-health.
+In Chinese medicine, how and what we eat and drink turns up again and again as underlying causes of ill-health.

-We all know that food (and liquid) is our first medicine, but it’s also a comfort and a reason for letting off steam with friends.
-So the therapeutic aspect gets lost.
+We all know that food is our first medicine, but it’s also a comfort and a reason for letting off steam with friends.
+Sometimes the therapeutic aspect gets lost.

-Good food and digesting it properly provide us with the means to produce good Qi and Blood, our daily requirements for health.
+Good food and digestion produce good Qi and Blood, daily requirements for health.

 This Qi and Blood feed all our zang-fu energy organs, including our Lungs.
-It is vital for their health that our lungs retain their moisture levels: this comes from our Blood, a yin resource.
+It is vital that our lungs retain their moisture levels: this comes from our Blood, a yin resource.

 Dry air depletes this, leading to Lung Dryness unless the food and fluids we consume replace them.

 There are various ways we can weaken the therapeutic effect of what we meet.
 (If you’re interested, read more about this under Spleen and Stomach.
 Also, read Nutrition.)